DEDSWIN/Terrain-Recognition/README.md

    ```

 2. **Upload the Dataset:**
-   - Place the `data.zip` file in the runtime environment.
+   - First upload the `data.zip` file in the gdrive of same g account of colab. ( adjust paths in code)

 3. **Run the Code:**
    - Execute the `terrain_recognition.ipynb` notebook.